 The card comes with a whole host of other benefits, including purchase protection, travel perks, flexible redemption options and extra employee cards at no additional cost.

-Is the Ink Business Cash Credit Card from Chase worth it?
+Is the Chase Ink Business Cash Credit Card worth it?

 The Chase Ink Business Cash Card has plenty of benefits, but is it right for you?
 Here are some things to consider when weighing this card against other options.

-This card earns an impressive 5 percent cash back on spending at office supply stores and on internet, cable and phone expenses (on up to $25,000 spent in combined purchases each account anniversary year).
+The Ink Business Cash earns an impressive 5 percent cash back on purchases at office supply stores as well as on internet, cable and phone services (on up to $25,000 spent in combined purchases each account anniversary year).
 If your business has a lot of expenses in these categories, this card may be a great fit.

 Cardholders earn 2 percent cash back on purchases at gas stations and restaurants (on up to $25,000 spent in combined purchases each account anniversary year), along with an unlimited 1 percent cash back on all other purchases.
 These rates are in line with industry standards and represent a great way to earn some money on everyday expenses.
 That said, if you do a lot of spending in these categories, it may make more sense to choose a business credit card with even higher rewards potential in these categories.